emilyriederer/website/content/post/causal-design-patterns/index.md

 ![](excalidraw-psw.png)

-Similar to stratification, propensity score (think "likelihood of treatment") weighting helps us correct for systemic differences between treatment and control populations that stem from non-random assignment mechanism.
+Similar to stratification, propensity score (think "likelihood of treatment") weighting helps us correct for systemic differences between treatment and control populations that stem from non-random assignment mechanisms.
 However, this approach allows us to control for many observable characteristics that influence assignment by reducing all relevant information into a single score on which we balance.[^6]

 **TLDR**: When you have "similar"[^7] treated and untreated *individuals* with different distributions on a larger number of relevant dimensions, propensity score weighting helps to *rebalance* these groups to make their average effects more comparable